How to Join and Trade with a Crypto Signals Group?

 Once you’ve decided what type of trading you want to engage in, enter the respective group or channel.
 As mentioned before, some of our partners have separate channels for different types of trades.
 But you’ll also find signal providers that have a single group only, and this makes things much easier.

 Once you’re in, you will start receiving the actual trade signals.
 The exact format of a signal depends on the provider, but you’ll see more or less the same thing.
-Here are a couple of examples from our top signal providers Universal Crypto Signals and Fat Pig Signals.
+Here are some examples from our top signal providers Universal Crypto Signals and Fat Pig Signals.

 Screenshot of BTC/USDT trading signals from Universal Crypto Signals

-1. Traded asset: More often than not, the first thing you will see on a signal is what cryptocurrency is being traded for what.
+1. Traded asset: More often than not, the first thing you will see on a signal is what cryptocurrency is being traded for.
 In most cases, it’s USDT, another stablecoin.
-In the examples, above you’d buy BTC or TRX in exchange for USDT.
+In the examples above, you’d buy BTC or TRX in exchange for USDT.

 2. Exchange: Some signal providers mention which exchanges a particular signal applies to.
 Although the market prices are roughly the same, different traders prefer different exchanges when it comes down to liquidity and trading volume.